rticommunity/rticonnextdds-connector-js/docs/data.rst

     output.instance.clearMember('my_optional_long') // Option 2
     output.instance.set('my_optional_long', null) // Option 3

-If the member type is complex, all the above options apart from option 1 are available:
+If the member type is complex, all the above options except option 1 are
+available:

 .. code-block::